CPAN-Security/security.metacpan.org/docs/eu-cra-questions.md

 * What are the concrete demands for metadata required for liable parties to actually live up to the obligations set by the CRA?
     * To which extent these metadata have to be up-to-date and authoritative (e.g. if a component author changes it's license, what happens?)

+## Attestation

+* How are the OSS Steward Attestation Programmes intended to work?
+    *